Pavasarininkai: Insignia

 Pavasarininkai had blue uniforms.
 As an anthem, they used Lietuva brangi (Dear Lithuania) by Maironis and, since 1922, Sukruskime, broliai ir sesės, drauge (Let's Create, Brothers and Sisters, Together) by Kazimieras Žitkus.
-Their flag was light blue with a rising sing, opened book, kanklės, and cross.
+Their flag was light blue with a rising sun, an opened book, a kanklės, and a cross.

 Pavasaris produced pins for its members.
 The first pins were manufactured in Germany in July–August 1920 and March 1921.
-They depicted kanklės (symbol of love for music), cross (symbol of Catholicism), opened book (symbol of youth and studies), sun and star (symbol of search for knowledge and light), rue (symbol of innocence and purity) on a blue enamel background.
+They depicted kanklės (symbol of love for music), a cross (symbol of Catholicism), an opened book (symbol of youth and studies), a sun and star (symbol of the search for knowledge and light), rue (symbol of innocence and purity) on a blue enamel background.
 In 1925, Pavasaris started producing new pins that became mandatory for members to wear at different events.
 These pins were produced in Switzerland by Huguenin Frères & Co and in Lithuania by a workshop established to support disabled war veterans.
 They were smaller and simpler both in symbolism (no more kanklės or rue) and in material (no more enamel).
 Mečislovas Reinys interpreted the heart-shaped pin to symbolize both the goodness of people and that symbols engraved on the pin should similarly be engraved as corresponding values in pavasarininkai hearts.

 The pins were redesigned in 1935 after the organization split into sections based on gender.
 All pins were shaped as an upside-down shield and had a dark blue enamel background.
-Women's pin featured a rising golden sun with rays, a blue cross in the middle ray, and a rue branch in the middle of the sun.
+Women's pins featured a rising golden sun with rays, a blue cross in the middle ray, and a rue branch in the middle of the sun.
 Men's pin featured a silver Saint George and the Dragon.
-Youth pin featured a stylized tulip with the Columns of Gediminas and a cross underneath.
+The youth pin featured a stylized tulip with the Columns of Gediminas and a cross underneath.
 The tulip was gold for girls and silver for boys.
-Pavasaris also produced other pins for special occasions – participants of the song festivals in 1924 and 1927, anniversary conference in 1938, or those who recruited a sufficient number of new subscribers to Pavasaris magazine in 1934.
+Pavasaris also produced other pins for special occasions – participants of the song festivals in 1924 and 1927, anniversary conferences in 1938, or those who recruited a sufficient number of new subscribers to Pavasaris magazine in 1934.
 Some of these pins were made of gold, silver, or gilded metals.